Mapping dynamical systems into chemical reactions: Chemical maps

 \section{Chemical maps}

-In this section, we define the central object in this paper: maps that transform dynamical systems (see Section~\ref{sec:dynamical_sys}) into chemical systems (see Section~\ref{sec:chemical_sys}), while preserving desired dynamical properties.
+In this section, we define the central objects of this paper: maps that transform DSs (see Section~\ref{sec:dynamical_sys}) into CDSs (see Section~\ref{sec:chemical_sys}), while preserving desired dynamical properties.
 Before providing a definition, let us consider a cautionary example.